MDJAmin/MDJAmin/README.md

 # 🖋 About Me:
 Hello and Welcome 👋, I'm Amin ~<br>
-👨‍💻 Creative Front-End Developer & Graphic Designer 👨‍🏫 Passionate about teaching coding and design skills to others ^^ 🌱 Currently learning Product Design, React Native, and the MERN Stack 🏆 Aiming to create unique and visually appealing user interfaces
+👨‍💻 Creative Front-End Developer & Graphic Designer<br>
+👨‍🏫 Passionate about teaching coding and design skills to others ^^<br>
+🌱 Currently learning Product Design, React Native, and the MERN Stack<br>
+🏆 Aiming to create unique and visually appealing user interfaces

 ## 🌐 Socials: